 That’s crazy.
 I’ve never heard that the M mount was ever considered for an autofocus mirrorless.
 But, mount diameter was too small.
 So, you needed a different approach?

 Yes.
 That’s the reason why we developed, from scratch, the L-Mount.
 This allows us to do anything you can imagine for optics.
 Fast autofocus.
 Image stabilization.
 Auto aperture.
 And much more advance optical designs.

 Was the L-mount initially designed for APS-C?

 No. It was not.
 The L mount was developed in order to have all kind of autofocus optics for full frame with sufficient diameter.
 And on the other side, in order to realize to compact lenses for APS as well.
 It was not developed for APS.
 It was always designed with full frame in mind, even though we came to market with APS first.

 Similar to Sony’s E mount?

 Not exactly.
 That’s a big difference with the L-mount versus the Sony E mount.
-They started the mount with the NEX, which was APS, but Sony didn’t have full frame in mind at that time.
-So, they had some challenges in making the lenses work for full frame.
+They started the mount with the NEX, which was APS.
+But, we assume that Sony wasn’t focused on full frame at that time due to the mount diameter.
 The Leica L-mount is much bigger which gives us more flexibility.